Merry Christmas to you all

 Wreaths at Christmas

-We are told that the history of the Wreath at Christmas, enjoyed by Christians and non-Christmas alike, is that it represents the circle of thorns worn by Christ on the cross,
+We are told that the history of the Wreath at Christmas, enjoyed by Christians and non-Christmas alike, is that it represents the circle of thorns worn by Christ on the cross, the red berries or red flowers represent Christ's blood and the evergreen represents eternal life.

 When Christians hang a wreath on their door or in their window, it's an invitation for Christ to come into their home